RRoggia/java-generics/src/com/rroggia/generics/javaeffective/README.md

 Generics by contrast erases their element type at runtime, which means generics only enforces their type constraint at compile time.
 So, a list has less information about its type parameter at runtime than at compiler time.

 Because of the second characteristic of the generics, it's not a good idea to mix generics and arrays.
 Notice, it's also valid for vargars methods, since they use arrays to hold the varargs parameters.

+### Item 29: Favor Generics Types
+It is generally not too difficult to parameterize your declaration and make use of the generic types and methods provided by the JDK.
+Writing your own generic type is a bit more difficult.

+The `Stack` class is implemented without the generics.
+It uses an `Object[]` to store the elements, the `push(Object e)` enables to pushes whatever subtype of Object to the stack, because of that the `pop` relies on a cast to the specific subtype which may lead to `ClassCastException`.

+The `Stack1` class implementation relies on generics.
+It uses an `E[]` to store the elements.
+Since you cannot create `new E[]`, because, `E` is a *non refiable* type, during the constructor we create a `Object[]` and cast it to the type `E[]`.

+The `Stack2` class implementation relies on generics.
+It uses an `Object[]` to store the elements.
+The `push(E e)` method ensures the array will only contain objects of the type `E`, therefore, when `pop()` method is called is safe to cast the array element to the type `E`.
+The down side of this approach is that you can end up with several casts to the type `E`.